 If one or both parties are not satisfied with the court's decision and judgment, an appeal of the decision may be taken to the Indiana Court of Appeals.
 To qualify for an appeal, the appealing party must take certain action within thirty (30) days of the Small Claims Court judgment.
 Because of the complicated and strict rules for appeals, the party seeking an appeal should consult with an attorney as soon as possible after the judgment.
-However, the link for the appellate court clerk's office is www.in.gov/judiciary/cofc where you can find some information regarding appeals.
+However, there is a link for appellate procedure on the Clerk's Office website.